Missing NY teen escaped sex traffickers, mom says - NewsBreak

 The mother said her daughter and the two other girls had been sexually assaulted and drugged by the men who were holding them.

-“She said they had them in separate rooms and had the doors locked,” the mother said, quoting her daughter. “… she don’t know the girls, because they always had them separated.”
+“She said they had them in separate rooms and had the doors locked,” the mother said, quoting her daughter. “… she don’t know the girls, because they always had them separated.”12 injured; 3 detained in South Carolina mall shooting

 The mom said her daughter and the other victims were “locked up, drugged up, and had ‘men coming in and out.'”